wsavoiehahn/tt/README.md

 | LOCAL_MODE | Whether to use local storage | .env file | Environment variable |
 | LOCAL_STORAGE_PATH | Path for local storage | .env file | Environment variable |

-> **Note:** For sensitive values like API keys, please contact the project administrator for the actual values.
+> **Note:** For sensitive values like API keys, please contact Vish or Will for the actual values.

 ### Knowledge Base and Personas